jessbreckenridge/helpscoutci/README.md

 - Circle CI: See above.
 - Solano CI: Reccomended, but I had not previously used.

-Solano CI seemed to have solid documentation, capabilities for multiple languages, supported upto 4 workers on it's 14 day trial.
+Solano CI seemed to have solid documentation, capabilities for multiple languages, and support for  4 workers during it's 14 day trial.
 Due to this I chose to test it out.

 I them performed the following actions: